Leon Bates (pianist): Background

+Bates died on November 21, 2025.

 Career

-Bates has toured the world, performing with many symphonies.
+Bates toured the world, performing with many symphonies.
 In the United States, he has performed with both Philadelphia and Cleveland Orchestras, as well as New York and Los Angeles Philharmonics.
 He also performed with various symphonies such as Atlanta, Boston, Detroit and the San Francisco Symphonies.
 In Europe, he has performed with various orchestras including Vienna and Basel Symphonies, the Radio-Orchestra of Dublin, the Strasbourg Philharmonic, Orchestra Sinfonica dell’Accademia Nazionale di Santa Cecilia, the Czech National Symphony Orchestra, Malmö Symphony of Sweden and more.
 One of his most highly regarded performances was with Lorin Maazel at the Orchestra of France.
 This concert was in celebration of the 500,000th piano built at Carnegie Hall but was held at La Scala in Milan.
 He has also composed prominent pieces of music with the accompaniment of Janet Vogt for a method book entitled Piano Discoveries.